StevenDewey/WTA_HybridvsNormalCar/README.md

 		-Good Coding Style (4 points)

 	Does your code exemplify the good coding habits taught in class?
 Requirement Notes: No magic numbers (any numeric literal, such as 5 or 3.

+Assume that:

+A new, non-hybrid car costs $15,000 and gets 25 mpg  -adjustable A new hybrid car costs $32,000 -adjustable
+You resell any car after 5 years for 75% its original value -adjustable You drive 10,000 miles in a year -adjustable
+Gas costs $2.50 -adjustable
+What gas mileage would a new hybrid need to have in order for the total costs over 5 years to be equal to the total costs for a non-hybrid car?
+Experiment with different values using your program to find the correct answer.
+Then write your answer in a comment at the top of your code.
+Please do not output your answer in your program... this may confuse the auto-grader.